jyshum/jyshum/README.md

 # Hey, I'm Jared 🦖

 I build ML pipelines and full-stack tools — mostly in PyTorch, FastAPI, and Next.js.
-Interested in applied AI and product engineering.
+I'm also interested in applied AI, product engineering, and shipping things that work.

 ---